Bird flu, or avian flu, is an infectious type of influenza that spreads among birds. In rare cases, it can affect humans.

 - H7N9 (since 2013)

-Although these viruses don't infect people easily and aren't usually transmitted from human to human, several people have been infected around the world, leading to a number of deaths.
+Although H5N1, H7N9 and H5N6 don't infect people easily and aren't usually spread from human to human, several people have been infected around the world, leading to a number of deaths.
+H5N8 has not infected any humans worldwide to date.

 Bird flu in the UK